At NPR, diversity is not a special project — it is our core work.

 - Diversifying our workplace, content, and audiences.
-That's at the center of NPR's three-year strategic plan, which is driving our work, including all the networked collaborative initiatives we conduct with our Member stations.
+That's at the center of NPR's strategic plan, which is driving our work, including all the networked collaborative initiatives we conduct with our Member stations.

 - Since 2020, we have welcomed interns as part of a collaboration with the Military Veterans in Journalism organization.
 We added an internship in collaboration with the American Association of People with Disabilities in summer 2022.

 - We continue to improve on NPR's proprietary source-tracking software called Dex, a platform launched in 2021 that allows journalists across NPR to keep track of the demographics of their sources.
 NPR has been engaged in source tracking since 2013, but Dex has created a seamless way for journalists to keep track of their own efforts to bring a greater diversity of voices to our audience.
 NPR's Research, Archives, and Data Strategy (RAD) team and our Audience Insights team continue to provide analyses of the racial/ethnic, gender and geographic diversity of our news sources.